jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme_template.txt

   - Help for the SonicMQ plugin: Raymond Meester (raymondmeester at gmail dot com)
   - Help for the Solace plugin: Monica Zhang (Solace)
   - Columns Sets and many other ideas/improvements: Ralf Lehmann
+  - Author of the Azure Service Bus plugin: Anqi Yan.

 Other Licenses:
 ===============